Creating and Running a Laravel Project in ServBay

 .env

-accordingly:dotenvDB_CONNECTION=pgsql DB_HOST=127.0.0.1 DB_PORT=5432 # ServBay default PostgreSQL port DB_DATABASE=servbay_laravel_app DB_USERNAME=root # ServBay default PostgreSQL user DB_PASSWORD=password # ServBay default PostgreSQL password
+file:dotenvDB_CONNECTION=pgsql DB_HOST=127.0.0.1 DB_PORT=5432 # ServBay default PostgreSQL port DB_DATABASE=servbay_laravel_app DB_USERNAME=root # ServBay default PostgreSQL user DB_PASSWORD=password # ServBay default PostgreSQL password

 1